 In this writing intensive course, students will illustrate their professional communication writing skills.
 They will execute written work with Associates Press style, meet deadlines, make contacts on their beats, and demonstrate interviewing skills.
 At the end of the course, students will have generated a full portfolio of professional-grade writing samples.

 Prerequisite: COM108.

-COM324 Persuasion 3 credits
+COM324 Persuasion

 This course stresses the mastery of complex forms of persuasive writing and speaking.
 Emphasis will be placed on understanding rhetorical theories, developing arguments, formulating rebuttals, and refining the writer's and speakers' style.
-Prerequisites: COM108 and COM207.